lanl-ansi/PowerModels.jl/DATA.md

     },
     ...
 ]
+}
 ```

 For a detailed list of all possible parameters please refer to the specification document provided with [Matpower](http://www.pserc.cornell.edu/matpower/).
 In addition to the traditional Matpower parameters every network component in the PowerModels dictionary has an `index` parameter, which can be used to uniquely identify that network element.

-It is also important to note that although the Matpower format contains values in mixed units during the data setup phase of PowerModels.jl all of data values are converted to per unit and radian values.
+It is also important to note that although the Matpower format contains values in mixed units, during PowerModels data setup phase all of the data values are converted to per-unit and radian values.

 ## Matpower Data Files